macOS High Sierra vs Windows 10 comparison

 Several interface elements were flattened in Yosemite.
 For example, previously the Dock had a 3D look, but now it’s flat with transparency, and as a result looks simpler and more modern.

-There will be new 3D elements, as well as more light, depth, motion, and the UI elements will also scale to remain usable across different devices.
+Based on leaked screenshots that appeared in early 2017, the changes will bring new 3D elements, as well as more light, depth, motion, and the UI elements will also scale to remain usable across different devices.

-Other changes coming in the redesign apparently include the minimise, maximise and close buttons being incorporated into the window itself, perhaps in a effort to reduce the space taken up by these interface elements, as in the case of MacOS.
+Other changes coming in the redesign are said to include the minimise, maximise and close buttons being incorporated into the window itself, perhaps in a effort to reduce the space taken up by these interface elements, as in the case of MacOS.

 We’ll look at the differences between the user interfaces of MacOS High Sierra and Windows 10 here.
 Specifically the way you interface with the operating system, rather than the design.